Last Updated on

 This Fender guitar doesn’t come with any included accessories.
 You’ll receive the guitar and that’s it.
 For those who already have things like a guitar strap, picks, etc, you’ll just need a few essentials such as an appropriate size case and the right strings.
 But, for beginners, you’ll most likely need everything to maximize your talent and protect your buy.

-Our “Must-Have Accessories Guide” has laid it out, but we’ll throw you newbies a few suggestions here to get a head start!
+Our extensive accessories resource has laid it out, but we’ll throw you newbies a few suggestions here to get a head start!

 - Capo (optional)